 Factors to consider before proceeding with breast augmentation

 Breast augmentation is a major surgical procedure, and you should only proceed after considering all the potential outcomes and possibilities.
-Your plastic surgeon should discuss all the risks and breast implant options during your consultation.
+Your specialist plastic surgeon should discuss all the risks and breast implant options during your consultation.

 However, the following are some less-discussed aspects of breast augmentation to consider: